logmatic/logmatic-rum-js/README.md

 }
 ```

-### Customize the reporting
+## Boomerang features

-Right now, you can define how many entries the lib reports by setting the option `worst_entries_number`.
+Logmatic-rum-js is a kind of an initializator.
+If you want to use features provide by Boomerang,
-By default, logmaticRUM reports the worst-10 entries.
-If you want to change it, **remove** the `logmatic-rum.min.js` and
+you have to not include the `logmatic-rum.min.js` script and init Boomerang as usual.
-add this code.
+So, you need to add logmatic-rum-js as follow:

 ```html
   <head>
     <title>Example to report User Monitoring performance to Logmatic.io</title>